Ginastera - Danza de la Moza Donosa

 The worst thing that could happen to this intense piece is that it might be played without feeling.
-The mental picture should really be of the swaying, sinuous beauty of the dancing girl should be portrayed with conviction - and we should, perhaps, assume that she is not so very young, but perhaps of late teenage years!
+A vivid mental picture of the swaying, sinuous beauty of the dancing girl should be portrayed with conviction - and we should, perhaps, assume that she is not so very young!

 Listening to the piece played before attempting to learn it and also hearing the other two pieces in the set of three Danzas Argentinas Opus 2 will be helpful in characterising the style of this composer.

 These are some of the best recorded performances.

 Daniel Barenboim's live performance is possibly even better than the recording:

 Martha Argarich takes the pace of the dance a little quicker in her own inimitable style: